drj11/pypng/README.md

 Support for Python 2 is dropped.
 Python 3.5 and onwards are supported.
+Some of the ancillary tools are modified to work on Python 3.

 `prichunkpng` command line too now has a new `--physical` option to add a `pHYs` chunk, which allows the intended pixel size to be specified.

+Better errors messages when you write the wrong number of rows.

 ### Release 0.0.20